KaneBetter/SWE262P-project/README.md

 ## Implement thoughts

-We think `JSONObject` as a tree not the `HashMap`.
-So when we want to traverse a tree we use recursive method to do that.
+We think `JSONObject` as a tree not a `HashMap`.
+When we want to traverse a tree, we do it recursively

-In detail, we have to deal with several question.
+In detail, we have to deal with several questions.

 1. What attributes are required for this node?